Choice Between Partial Trajectories: Disentangling Goals from Beliefs: Introduction

 \section{Introduction}

 To align an AI agent with human goals, it is common to design the agent to accumulate rewards that express human preferences.
 Manual specification of an effective reward function, however, is notoriously difficult \citep{akrour2012april,hadfield2016cooperative}.
-And mispecification engenders reward hacking.
+And mispecification leads to reward hacking.
 Alignment can be improved via a reward function learned from human choice data \citep{akrour2012april,sadigh2017active, christiano2017deep,ibarz2018reward,brown2019deep}.

 To generate choice data, it is common to present a human with pairs of action-observation trajectories and ask which they prefer.
-Learning from this data requires a model of human choice behavior.
-In existing models, the probability of choosing one trajectory over another is determined by scores assigned to the two, with each score calculated using a reward function. \citet{christiano2017deep} popularized the use of partial return, expressed in the first row of Table \ref{tab:comparison_models}.
+Inferring the human's goals from this data requires a model of human choice behavior.
+In existing models, the probability of choosing one trajectory over another is determined by scores assigned to the two, with each score calculated using a reward function that expresses the human's goals. \citet{christiano2017deep} popularized the use of partial return, expressed in the first row of Table \ref{tab:comparison_models}.
 We use the term {\it partial} to indicate that this is the return over a partial trajectory, which is of finite length, as opposed to an infinite trajectory.